-This handy guide includes all new or significantly updated street-legal motorcycles for the 2020 model year (plus at least one 2021!).
+This handy guide includes all new or significantly updated street-legal motorcycles for the 2020 model year (plus sneak peeks at a few 2021 models).
 Organized in alphabetical order by manufacturer, it includes photos and links to details or, when available, first rides and road test reviews about each bike.
 This guide is updated regularly as more new/updated models are announced, and when we’ve had a chance to ride them and report our impressions.

 2020 BMW R 1250 R